marcoschwartz/aREST/README.md

 - aREST.h: the library file.
 - examples: several examples using the aREST library
-- test: Python-based unit tests of the library
+- test: unit tests of the library

 ## Supported hardware

 ### Arduino boards

 The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Yun and Teensy 3.x.

+### ESP8266

+The library is compatible with most of the ESP8266 modules & ESP8266 development boards.

 ### HTTP